briancaffey/redis-light-green-light-dev-to-hackathon/README.md

     END = "end"
 ```

+I use streams as append-only logs to persist very action that happens during the course of a game.
 Here are some examples of how I store game event data in streams:

 **Record a room creation event**